hatchjaw/jacktrip-teensy/README.md

 - TCP connection to exchange UDP ports between client and server
 - Client starts to send UDP packets, the server uses the header to initialize jack parameters

-- When at least a second client is connected, the server starts broadcasting the mixed audio to everyone.
+[//]: # (- When at least a second client is connected, the server starts broadcasting the mixed audio to everyone.)

-### TODO
+## TODO

 - Transmit audio
 - Filter microphone audio